Doll Domination: Her Name is Nicole sessions

 To minimize expenses, Interscope Records planned to rework several songs from Her Name Is Nicole before the album's cancellation.
 It was reported that the label invested $1.5 million on the album with Scherzinger recording about 300 songs.
 In 2010, Scherzinger claimed it was her request to not release the album, as she felt that many of the songs, were better suited to the Dolls album.
 After PCD (2005) was completed, Scherzinger began working on her solo album a wide range of artists like, Akon, Ne-Yo, Timbaland, Kanye West, will.i.Am and Snow Patrol's Gary Lightbody.
 She sought to establish herself as a versatile artist, separate from her identity as the group's lead singer, showcasing facets of her personality that had not been fully explored.
-"Happily Never After" and "Who's Gonna Love You" where included in the final tracklist of the album.
-The latter was written by Scherzinger, Polow da Don, and, Kara DioGuardi.
-It was first previewed in Scherzinger's website in February 2008.
+"Happily Never After" and "Who's Gonna Love You" were included in the final track listing of the album.
+The latter was written by Scherzinger, Polow da Don and Kara DioGuardi.
+It was first previewed on Scherzinger's website in February 2008.
 The former was one of the two songs Ne-Yo gave to Scherzinger after being originally written for Britney Spears.
-During an interview with The Guardian Ne-Yo recounted his experience writing songs for Spears and explained there were multiple scheduled sessions where she was supposed to provide input on the tracks, but she never attended.
+During an interview with The Guardian, Ne-Yo recounted his experience writing songs for Spears and explained there were multiple scheduled sessions where she was supposed to provide input on the tracks, but she never attended.
 Ne-Yo continued working on the songs until Spears' widely publicized head-shaving incident where her team stopped responding.
 During this period, he met Scherzinger.
 After news broke that Scherzinger recorded the song, Spears' management wondered why he gave away the song, to which Ne-Yo replied, "It may've been written with Britney in mind, but it's not hers."

 Another song written with Spears in mind was "When I Grow Up".
 It was rejected by her record label Jive Records at the time of the creation of Spears' fifth studio album Blackout (2007).
 The Rock City songwriters re-wrote the lyrics with Scherzinger in mind.
 The song would be eventually be released as the lead single of Doll Domination.
-Another future single, "I Hate This Part" was conceived during a writing session for British singer Leona Lewis by Wayne Hector, Lucas Secon, Jonas Jeberg, and Mich Hansen.
+Another future single, "I Hate This Part", was conceived during a writing session for British singer Leona Lewis by Wayne Hector, Lucas Secon, Jonas Jeberg, and Mich Hansen.
 It was sent to Scherzinger, after Ron Fair requested it for the Pussycat Dolls.
 During the recording process, Scherzinger was vocally inspired by rock singers Sting and Steve Perry.